dart-lang/site-www/src/tools/dart-compile.md

 `dart2native`, `dart2aot`, and `dart2js` commands.

 {{site.alert.note}}
-  You don't need to AOT compile Dart programs before running them.
+  You don't need to compile Dart programs before running them.
   The Dart VM has a JIT (just-in-time) compiler that's especially useful during development.
-  For more information on AOT and JIT compilation, see the [Platforms page](/platforms).
+  For more information on AOT (ahead-of-time) and JIT compilation, see the [Platforms page](/platforms).
 {{site.alert.end}}